danielenriquez59/openavl/README.md

   entries.
 - **Control/design derivatives** from `get_stability_derivatives()` are per
   **radian**; AVL's `ST` output is per degree (multiply by 57.296 to compare).
+- **Degenerate and inactive influence handling**: zero-width vortices produce zero influence, inactive Trefftz sources are excluded before singular arithmetic, and cross-component core selection follows component IDs for rectangular as well as square influence evaluations.
+These guards primarily affect invalid or auxiliary field-point cases and prevent batch shape from changing the selected core radius.

 ## Support the Project